 1) Small touches of paint can add up to a huge difference.

-If painting entire rooms is unmanageable, pick a small but impactful project.
+If painting an entire room is unmanageable, pick a small but impactful project.
 A ceiling color other than white is an unexpected but effective technique for introducing character into a room.
-Pantry doors in the kitchen are also perfect place for a bit of color.
+Pantry doors in the kitchen are also a perfect place for a bit of color.

 2) Wallpaper is not just for your grandmother.